Developing A Strategic Plan

 How the school balances efficiency with effectiveness

-Finally, connect the eight strategy framework to the existing organization structure of the school.
+Finally, connect the eight strategy framework to the existing organizational structure of the school.
 Typically, this exercise raises questions about how one or more of the eight strategies are being addressed within the current organization structure and gives further insight into what the present strategy actually is.
 Remember that it is usually as difficult to describe present strategy accurately as it is to describe the proposed changes to that strategy.

 3. Forget Vision and Mission Statements until the End of the Process

-So many strategic planning processes recommend beginning the planning process by identifying a long term (5-10) vision statement and a shorter term mission statement (3 to 5 years).
+So many strategic planning processes recommend beginning the planning process by identifying a long-term (5-10) vision statement and a shorter-term mission statement (3 to 5 years).
 This is a mistake.

 For one, the terms vision and mission are synonyms for strategy.
 To attempt to develop any strategy without identifying and studying the relevant external factors the strategy is supposed to address is folly because the strategy is going to be based on internally-focused, wishful thinking rather than a deep understanding of the competitive reality.

 Secondly, most vision and mission statements are nothing more than business positioning or marketing slogans applicable to any private school.
-They do little to provide faculty, staff, students, or parents with an understanding what the school is trying to do.
+They do little to provide faculty, staff, students, or parents with an understanding of what the school is trying to do.

 Consider these typical examples: